-I have loved Polly and her little (Well actually pretty large) online shop for about 3 years now.
-She motivates me to always push myself and you can do anything when you put your mind to it, I started following Polly when she was doing her A levels and since then she has had a gap year and moved to university all whilst managing her shop.
+I have loved Polly and her little (well actually pretty large) online shop over at @pollyvdsz for about 3 years now.
+She motivates me to always push myself and you can do anything when you put your mind to it, I started following @pollyvdsz when she was doing her A levels and since then she has had a gap year and moved to university all whilst managing her shop.
 Her Instagram is also gorgeous so I was so happy when she wanted to feature on this series!

 As always for the interview, my text will be in bold and Polly’s text will be in a regular font.

-Why did you start your shop originally?
+Why did you start your shop and @pollyvdsz originally?
 Was it all planned out or a spontaneous decision one day?

 I wouldn’t say it was a spontaneous decision or completely planned, at first… I’d been toying with the idea for a few weeks and finally dared myself into giving it a shot!
 Back in the day I would post lots of daily doodles/A level graphics work and the positive feedback really spurred me on to pursue design.
 Once my first few phone cases sold I excitedly threw myself into it and just learned on the job!